neondatabase/website/content/docs/guides/neon-github-integration.md

 </Admonition>

 <DetailIconCards>

+<a href="https://neon.tech/guides/neon-github-actions-authomated-branching" description="Learn how to automate database branching for your application using Neon and GitHub Actions" icon="github">Automated Database Branching with GitHub Actions</a>

 <a href="https://github.com/neondatabase/preview-branches-with-cloudflare" description="Demonstrates using GitHub Actions workflows to create a Neon branch for every Cloudflare Pages preview deployment" icon="github">Preview branches with Cloudflare Pages</a>